Division of Coal Mine Workers' Compensation (DCMWC)

 Click here if you represent an insurer and need instructions on reporting an insured company’s policy to DCMWC.

 Claims are serviced at one of nine District Offices.
-To see where a claim may be located, or if you wish to contact any of our District Offices for any reason, click on the link DCMWC Contacts on the right side of this page.
+To see where a claim may be located, or if you wish to contact any of our District Offices for any reason, click on this DCMWC Contacts link.
 If you wish to send an e-mail comment or question, send it to DCMWC-Public@dol.gov.